-Intended outcome Success criteria 1 Attendance for PP pupils is supported and further improved Attendance lead works with PP lead to identify those families that need further support on regular attendance.
+Intended outcome Success criteria 1 Attendance for PP pupils is supported and further improved Attendance lead works with PP lead, SENDcos and Office to identify those families that need further support on regular attendance.
 Family Support Worker involved in supporting these families.
 Early Help offered if needed.
 SENDco to seek additional support if needed.
 Families already involved in the EHA process given the support needed to enable pupils to be in school and on time.
 Regular communication with parents to encourage and secure good attendance.
 Early starters offered to identified families.
 Nurture lead to work with pupils in identifying issues and thus improving attendance.
-2 Children have engaged in a range of enrichment opportunities to support their academic and social development.
-All team leaders carefully plan opportunities to not only extend but consolidate previous learning, involving all pupils in their learning through pupil voice.
-'WOW' days planned across the year- including visitors, trips out and inhouse special events.
-Sequenced lessons will build on prior knowledge and 'Wow' days will extend this engagement further.
-Parents informed of the curriculum plans for the year on school website and communications sent home termly.
-Welcome Meetings involve parents/carers in the curriculum.

-Parent lesson visits planned throughout the year.
-Whole school Curriculum evening for all parents.
-Allowing parents to see first-hand our links across the curriculum and how reading in particular can feed into all learning.
-3 Reduced attainment gap at expected standard and greater depth for PP children v non-PP children in reading, writing and maths.
+Support and provision in place for identified families- this may be involved support in getting the child into school, Early starters and transport if needed.
+2 Reduced attainment gap at expected standard and greater depth for PP children v non-PP children in reading, writing and maths.
 Teachers to continue to deliver high quality teaching for all pupils.
-Use key information, data and pupil learning to further 4 PP children continue to demonstrate good progress over time and achieve the targets set based upon their starting point and needs extend and build on long term knowledge.
+Use key information, data and pupil learning to further 3 PP children continue to demonstrate good progress over time and achieve the targets set based upon their starting point and needs extend and build on long term knowledge.
 Act early to intervene and provide the support identified.
+Pupil Progress meetings to identify and challenge each child to ensure they reach their potential.
+Meetings with parents to involve them in supporting children or if further support is needed.

 PP TAs continue to provide excellent support for all PP children.
 Meeting with teachers regularly to build on current learning and monitor impact and progress in the classroom.
 Work with Reading and Maths Intervention leads to further support teaching and learning.
 Analysis of assessments throughout the year will identify gaps in learning and this will inform future interventions and support needed.
 Marking informs and extends misconceptions and supports progress.
 Interventions provided throughout the year are monitored and adapted to further support.
-Outcome gaps for PP children are narrowed and more in line with non-PP. This will be reflected in ongoing assessments, lesson observations, work scrutiny and pupil confidence, self esteem and enthusiasm, identified through pupil discussion.
-Data continues to illustrate that the longer the child is in our school, (or less mobility factors), the greater their progress over time and gaps are further narrowed.
-Outcomes continue to improve for all pupils.
+Outcome gaps for PP children are narrowed and more in line with non-PP. This will be reflected in ongoing assessments, lesson observations, work scrutiny and pupil confidence discussion.
+Data continues to illustrate that the longer the child is in our school, (or less mobility factors), the greater their progress over time.
+KS2 outcomes continue to improve.